robert-hh/Micropython-Editor/README.md

 **2.5** Fix a small bug of edit_line()'s paste command
 - Fixed a glitch, that allowed to paste text longer then the available space on the status line.
 No harm was done, just the screen content scrolled up.
 After leaving the line edit mode, a redraw fixed that.

+**2.6** Adapted to change lib names in micropython
+- For micropython replaced \_io with uio
+- Preliminary esp8266 version.